Chamber of Deputies (Mexico)

-The Chamber of Deputies (Spanish: Cámara de Diputados, /es/), constitutionally the Chamber of Deputies of the Honorable Congress of the Union (Cámara de Diputados del H. Congreso de la Unión), is the lower house of the Congress of the Union, the bicameral parliament of Mexico.
+The Chamber of Deputies (Spanish: Cámara de Diputados, /es/), constitutionally the Chamber of Deputies of the Honorable Congress of the Union (Cámara de Diputados del H. Congreso de la Unión), is the lower house of the Congress of the Union, the bicameral congress of Mexico.
 The other chamber is the Senate.
 The structure and responsibilities of both chambers of Congress are defined in Articles 50 to 70 of the Constitution.

 History

 A bicameral legislature, including the Chamber of Deputies, was established on 4 October 1824.
 A unicameral congress existed from 7 September 1857 to 13 November 1874.

 Elections and qualifications

 Qualifications

 Article 55 of the Mexican Constitution establishes the requirements to serve as a deputy.
 To be eligible, a candidate must: